Ask a COVID-19 Question

 - Are U.S. citizens required to quarantine?
 Yes, in some circumstances

-- Regardless of whether a negative COVID test is provided, passengers that present symptoms of COVID-19 will be evaluated by Ministry of Health personnel.
+- Regardless of whether a negative COVID test is provided, travelers who present symptoms of COVID-19 will be evaluated by Ministry of Health personnel.
 Rapid antigen testing may also be conducted.
 If the rapid antigen test is positive, the traveler must isolate for ten (10) days.
 The isolation may take place at a private resident or hotel of the traveler’s choosing.
 If the rapid antigen test is negative, no isolation is required.

 - Are commercial flights operating?
 Yes